Step-by-step guide to using out-of-network benefits

 by Maggie Jordan & Yuri Tomikawa

 When looking for a therapist, you have the option to choose between in-network and out-of-network providers.
-(In-network simply means the therapist has negotiated a contracted rate with your health insurance company; out-of-network means the therapist does not have a contract with your health insurance company.)
+In-network therapists have negotiated a contracted rate with your health insurance company; as a result, they are typically more affordable than out-of-network therapists.

-While finding an in-network therapist is often the default choice, including out-of-network therapists can help expand your therapist search, especially in big cities like Boston where therapists who take insurances tend to be full with long wait times.
+While finding an in-network therapist is often the default choice, including out-of-network therapists can help expand your therapist search.
+This is especially true in big cities like NYC and Boston, where therapists who take insurances tend to be booked to full capacity and have long wait times for appointments.

 If the therapist you're seeing is not in your insurance network, then you will have to pay the full price of the session upfront.
 Fortunately, depending on your plan, your insurance company may help reimburse a portion of the cost by mailing you a check.
 For example, most PPO and POS health plans offer partial reimbursement for out-of-network services.

-Take the following steps to utilize out-of-network benefits.
-Though navigating out-of-network benefits can be cumbersome, it can saves you a lot of money in the long-run.
-Even if you don't fully understand the terms below, having the details upfront can help you understand how payment works and how to prevent any unexpected bills.
+Use the following steps to learn how out-of-network benefits work.
+Though navigating out-of-network benefits can be cumbersome, it can save you a lot of money in the long run.
+Even if you don't fully understand the terms below, having the details upfront can help you figure out how payment works, and prevent any unexpected bills.

 1. Check your out-of-network benefits